selwynpolit/d9book/book/nodes-and-fields.md

 Date fields in Drupal are stored in UTC date strings.
 When you load them, you have some options.
-Probably grabbing the field-\>date is the best so you can use all the goodness of the DrupalDateTime class.
-If you need to do calculations involving unix timestamps, then -\>getTimestamp is useful although DrupalDateTime can do all kinds of calculations too.
+Probably grabbing the field-\>date is the best, so you can use all the goodness of the DrupalDateTime class.
+If you need to do calculations involving Unix timestamps, then -\>getTimestamp is useful, although DrupalDateTime can do all kinds of calculations too.

 ```php
 $end_date = $contract_node->field_contract_end_date->value;